pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 ---------------------------
 Send the region to a Python interpreter.

-Ignores setting of `py-shell-switch-buffers-on-execute-p', buffer with region stays current.
+Ignores setting of `py-switch-buffers-on-execute-p', buffer with region stays current.

 py-execute-region-switch
 ------------------------
 Send the region to a Python interpreter.

-Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.
+Ignores setting of `py-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region